Where to see snowdrops in Hertfordshire

 The small garden at 1 Elia Cottage in Ware is bursting with flora throughout the year.
 The garden is comprised of a stream and pond with a mini bridge and winding paths with seats to pause for a moment of peaceful reflection while exploring.

 Two days in February will provide visitors the chance to explore the early spring snowdrops that will pepper the third of an acre garden.

-1 Elia Cottage will be open on Friday 16th and Sunday 18th February from 12pm to 4pm.
+1 Elia Cottage will be open on Friday 15th and Sunday 17th February from 12pm to 4pm.
 Admission is £3.50 and includes light refreshments.
-Visitors are welcome by arrangement, please call 01279 843324 to arrange a visit
+Visitors are welcome at other times too by arrangement, please call 01279 843324 to arrange a visit